Is the Capital One Venture Card worth it?

 The welcome bonus is top-notch

-Transferring your miles to one of Capital One’s high-value travel partners?
-According to Bankrate valuations, your miles could be worth about 1.7 cents each.
+You can also transfer your miles to one of Capital One’s high-value travel partners.
+According to Bankrate valuations, your miles could be worth about 1.7 cents each if you choose this type of redemption.

 You earn a solid flat rate of miles on every purchase

 Unlike other rewards credit cards that offer more rewards in particular categories of spending, the Venture card offers the same two-miles-per-dollar rate on nearly every purchase.
-This straightforward framework takes all the planning and guesswork out of earning with the card — no need to only pull it out for certain categories of spending or worry about merchant category codes.
-All you have to do is swipe your Capital One Venture Card whenever you make a purchase and watch the rewards pile in.
+This straightforward framework takes all the planning and guesswork out of earning with the card.
+There’s no need to only pull it out for certain categories of spending or worry about merchant category codes; simply swipe your Capital One Venture Card whenever you make a purchase and watch the rewards pile up.

-The great thing about a high flat rate rewards like this is that it suits multiple kinds of cardholders.
+The great thing about a flat-rate rewards card that offers a high earnings rate is that it suits multiple kinds of cardholders.
 Those who like to keep things simple with a go-to card for all their purchases can count on a competitive rate no matter what they buy.

 Then again, cardholders like me who like to juggle multiple credit cards to earn more in particular categories have a lot to gain, too.
 That’s because the 2X miles per dollar earned on general purchases with the Venture is higher than the standard 1 mile/point per dollar on cards with tiered earning categories.

-The Global Entry/TSA PreCheck waiver covers the annual fee in the first year
+The Global Entry/TSA PreCheck credit covers the annual fee in the first year

-In addition to a great rewards rate, the Capital One Venture card will cover up to $100 (as a statement credit) for your application fee to Global Entry or TSA PreCheck every four years.
-If you maximize this offer, that more than pays for your first-year annual fee and a renewal every fourth year after that.
+In addition to a great rewards rate, the Capital One Venture card will cover up to $120 (as a statement credit) for your application fee toward Global Entry or TSA PreCheck every 4 years.
+If you maximize this offer, that more than pays for your first-year’s annual fee and a renewal every fourth year after that.

 Not to mention, these programs can save frequent travelers a lot of time at the airport.